pewresearch/prc-nexus/README.md

 PRC Copilot is a WordPress plugin that provides AI services and tools for the PRC Platform.
 It integrates with the `ai-services` plugin and provides specialized AI capabilities focused on table data manipulation and generation.

+## Dev Notes

+- This plugin is an active work in progress.
+- To create a Tier 0 "mcp tool", utilize the php api https://felixarntz.github.io/ai-services/Documentation.html

 ## Requirements

 - WordPress 6.7+